Types of Financial Aid

-You can access free scholarship information online at www.collegeboard.com or www.gocollege.com and search for a scholarship that matches your interests and qualifications.
+You can access free scholarship information online at www.collegeboard.org or www.gocollege.com and search for a scholarship that matches your interests and qualifications.
 In most instances there is no charge to apply for scholarships and no guarantee that you will receive a scholarship.
+The Office of Financial Aid maintains a list of current external scholarships.
 We strongly recommend that you avoid scholarships that require payment to apply.
 Be sure to carefully research the organization and be wary of scholarship scams.
 Each private scholarship has its own criteria and application process.
 Please review Lehigh University's Outside Scholarship Adjustment Policy to find out how these awards may affect your need-based financial aid package.

 Important Financial Aid Deadlines

 (Non-U.S. citizens: January 1)

 |Current Students||March 15||Late June|